DanielWang0099/SC2002/README.md

 ## Project Overview
 The Build-To-Order Management System (BTOMS) is a Java-based command line interface (CLI) application that serves as a centralised hub for applicants and Housing Development Board (HDB) staff to view, apply and manage BTO projects.
-This entities.project is developed as part of the SC2002, Object-Oriented Design & Programming, module assignment at Nanyang Technological University, Singapore.
+This project is developed as part of the SC2002, Object-Oriented Design & Programming, module assignment at Nanyang Technological University, Singapore.

 ## Project Structure
-- `resources`: Stores the sample data files (e.g. entities.user lists and BTO entities.project data).
+- `resources`: Stores the sample data files (e.g. user lists and BTO project data).
 - `src`: Contains all the Java source files.